Katie Brennan (politician)

-Katie Brennan is an American politician who was elected member of the New Jersey General Assembly in 2025.
-A member of the Democratic Party, she previously served as chief of staff of the New Jersey Housing and Mortgage Finance Agency.
+Katie Brennan (born June 24, 1987) is an American politician who has represented the 32nd Legislative District in the New Jersey General Assembly since taking office in January 2026.
+A member of the Democratic Socialists of America and the Democratic Party, she previously served as chief of staff of the New Jersey Housing and Mortgage Finance Agency.
+Brennan is also a member of the Working Families Party.